isaacnmm/pestpolicy-hugo2XX/content/posts/dog-ear-mites-vs-yeast-infection/index.md

 ###  2. Prevention methods.

 Both, the Dog Ear Mites and Yeast Infection shares common preventive methods.
-You can therefore use any of the following ways to prevent Dog Ear Mites and Yeast Infection on your dogs:
-- Carry out frequent medical checkup from a veterinary or specialist.
-- Clean your dog regularly with anti
+You can therefore use any of the following ways to prevent Dog Ear Mites and Yeast Infection on your dogs: - Carry out frequent medical checkup from a veterinary or specialist. - Clean your dog regularly with anti-fungal or anti-bacteria shampoo that are vet approved. - Disinfect your dogs kennel often. - Avoid visiting crowded area with your dog.
-- fungal or anti
-- bacteria shampoo that are vet approved.
-- Disinfect your dogs kennel often.
-- Avoid visiting crowded area with your dog.

 - Avoid using any product that is allergy source.

-- Trimming your dogs hair and keeping it neat.
-- Disinfect your dogs kennel with Ear mites/Yeast Infection disinfectants.
-- Avoid social interaction of your dog with others though playing.
-- Ensure that dogs clothes are well cleaned and treated.
+- Trimming your dogs hair and keeping it neat. - Disinfect your dogs kennel with Ear mites/Yeast Infection disinfectants. - Avoid social interaction of your dog with others though playing. - Ensure that dogs clothes are well cleaned and treated.

 ###  3. Side Effects.